TomTom9595/Nonnatural-Bases/README.md

 - Create lots of different strands with random sequence and simulate interaction.
 - Take top 1% of interacting strands and place mismatches at each position of the toehold and simulate the interaction again.

-The problem with this is, that the random strand could create a different secondary strucutre to form a basepair with the "mismatch" which is not possible with non-natural bases, however it should give us an idea, as I filtered the best matches before which tend to not alter their overall interaction with the invader strand.
+The problem with this is, that the random strand could create a different secondary strucutre to form a basepair with the "mismatch" which is not possible with non-natural bases, however it should give us an idea.
+However, it is not trival for me, how I can simulate interactions without having this problem.
+(Just deleting the base is also not a good option)